Dylangarcia96/logistics-analytics-project/Technical Project Deep Dive.md

 ### Conclusions on EDA

 We can observe that the synthetically generated tables were created successfully.
-Thanks to observatory functions like df.info, df.head, df.describe, etc. we could determine that there is no missing data, there are not outliers and there are not duplicated values.
+Thanks to observatory functions like df.info, df.head, df.describe, etc. we could determine that there is no missing data, no unexpected or data-quality outliers were identified and the tables are free from duplicated values.

 ## 3. SQL Server Modelling
 ### 3.1 Database Design

 All tables were loaded into a SQL Server database named Logistics.

 I chose to create a star schema for my Power BI report.
 This design supports efficient analytical queries and modelling.
-For this reason, I create the following views:
+For this reason, I made the following views:

 ```sql